hotwords123/PySparkle/README.md

 NOTE: The `--python-executable` and `--python-path` options are used to specify the Python environment for the code that is being analyzed, NOT the language server itself.

-### VSCode extension
+## VSCode extension

 The VSCode extension is available at [pysparkle-vscode](https://github.com/hotwords123/pysparkle-vscode).

+### Installation

+The extension is not published on the VSCode Marketplace yet.
+You can install it following the instructions below:

+1. Clone the repository.
+2. Install the dependencies: `npm install`.
+3. Build the extension: `npm run compile`.
-Install it by copying the `pysparkle-vscode` directory to the `.vscode/extensions` directory in your home directory or some workspace directory.
-You may need to manually activate the extension in the Extensions view.
+4. Copy the `pysparkle-vscode` directory to the `.vscode/extensions` directory in your home directory or some workspace directory.
+5. Activate the extension in the Extensions view.

+If the extension is successfully installed and activated, you should see a pop-up message saying "PySparkle is now active.".
+To check if the language server is running, open the Output view and select "PySparkle" from the dropdown menu.

+### Configuration

 The following settings are required in order to make the extension work: